Executive Board

 Committees

 Uniting Pride committees address many important issues of interest to the Champaign County LGBTQ+ community.
 Our committees have helped to implement and organize pride festivals, develop and create fundraisers, and foster a warm and welcoming environment for all.
 We’re in the process of expanding our committees in a large way.
-If you are interested in learning more about what it means to serve on a committee, please email info@unitingpride.org.
+If you are interested in learning more about what it means to serve on a committee, click HERE and expand the Committees Section.

 Advocacy Committee